Wikia/app/JSCONVENTIONS.md

 We are using jQuery's guidelines: http://contribute.jquery.org/style-guide/js/

 #### Prefixing jQuery objects
 All variables referencing jQuery objects, should be prefixed with a $.

-For example:
+Example:

 ```javascript
 var $div = $('div');